neilenns/vatsim-plan-verifier/client/src/content/README.md

 * **Is the arrival airport valid?** This check throws a warning if the arrival airport isn't known by FlightAware.

 * **Is the flight on the correct SID out of KSEA?** This check is specific to KSEA and either throws an error or a warning if the flight plan was filed with the wrong SID per the SEA/S46 LOA.

+* **Does the route require a mandatory event reroute?** This check looks for short-term re-routes defined for specific events and warns when the filed route must be re-routed.

 ### Altitude verifications